TheArcherST/aiogram_markups/README.md

 Aiogram markups
 ===============

+THIS PACKAGE REQUIRES LEGACY AIOGRAM

+DO NOT USE IT IN PRODUCTION

-The package helps you construct and use inline or text markups.
+This package helps you construct and use inline or text markups.

 Simple usage